anhquan99/markdown/Technical/DevOps/Azure/Exam guide/Azure Functions.md

 	- Use multiple worker processes
 	- Receive message in batch whenever possible
 	- Configure host behaviors to better handle concurrency
+# Reliable event processing
+## Stop and restart execution
+- If your app experiences significant failures, you may want to stop triggering on events until the system reaches a healthy state.
+Having the opportunity to pause processing is often achieved with a **circuit breaker pattern**.
+- Requirements to implement a circuit breaker in an event process:
+	- Shared state across all instances to track and monitor health of the circuit.
+	- Master process that can manage the circuit sate (open or closed).
+# Security
+## Operations
+- Defender for Cloud.
+- Log and monitor.
+- Require HTTPS.
+- Function access keys.
+- Authorization scopes (function-level):
+	- Function: these keys apply only to the specific functions under which they're defined.
+When used as an API key, these only allow access to that function.
+	- Host: keys with a host scope can be used to access all functions within the function app.
+When used as an API key, these allow access to any function within the function app.
+- Master key (admin-level): each function app has an admin-level host key named `_master`, providing host-level access to all functions in the app, the master key also provides administrative access to the runtime REST APIs.
+This key can't be revoked.
+When you set an access level of `admin`, request must use the master key, any other key result in access failure.
+- System key: designed for extension-specific function endpoints that called by internal components.
+- Authentication/authorization:
+	- Enable App Service Authentication/Authorization.
+	- Use APIM to authenticate requests.
+- Permissions:
+	- User management permissions.
+	- Organize function by privilege.
+	- Managed identities.
+	- Restrict CORS access
+- Managing secrets:
+	- Application settings.
+	- Key Vault references.
+	- Identity-based connections
+- Set usage quotas.
+- Data validation: the triggers and bindings used by your functions don't provide any additional data validation.
+Your code must validate any data received from a trigger or input binding.
+- Handle errors.
+- Disable remote debugging.
+- Restrict CORS access.
+- Store data encrypted.
+- Secure related resources.
+- Secure deployment:
+	- Deployment credentials:
+		- User-level credentials.
+		- App-level credentials.
+	- Disable FTP.
+	- Secure the scm endpoint
+- Continuous security validation.
+- Network security:
+	- Set access restrictions.
+- Secure the storage account.
+- Private site access.
+- Deploy your function app in isolation.
+- Use a gateway service.
 ## Notes
 - When using scripting languages, the function.json file for each function contains its triggers and bindings, and it needs to be explicitly created.
 The file host.json has runtime-specific configurations, not definitions of triggers and bindings.
 Decorating methods and Decorating parameters are used to define triggers and bindings when using compiled languages, not scripted ones.
 - The fan-out/fan-in pattern enables multiple function to be executed in parallel, waiting for all functions to finish.
 Often, some aggregation work is done on the results that are returned from the functions.